0x000m/old/_posts/2022-05-15-banned-amazon.md

 people want to not carry certain titles, that's fine.
 It's the memory-holing, pretending that these things never existed, that is dystopian.

+No Dress For Timmy by Shefflorn Ballantyne

+And to Think That I Saw It on Mulberry Street

+If I Ran the Zoo,McElligot’s Pool

+On Beyond Zebra!

+Scrambled Eggs Super!

+The Cat’s Quizzer.

 The Pedophile’s Guide to Love and Pleasure

+Understanding Loved Boys and Boylovers by David L. Riegal

 Logos Rising: A History of Ultimate Reality by E. Michael Jones